sodenn/lexical-beautiful-mentions/README.md

 A mentions plugin for the lexical editor. lexical is an extendable text editor for the web build by Meta.
 While the lexical playground offers a basic mentions plugin for demo purposes, this plugin is more advanced and offers the following features:

-- **Customizable triggers**: You can set up different characters or words that interact as triggers.
-For example, you could set "@" as the trigger for mentioning users, "#" for mentioning topics, or "due:" for mentioning due dates.
+- **Customizable triggers**: Use characters, words or regular expressions as triggers for mentions.
-- **Editing mentions outside of the editor**: You can programmatically insert, delete, or rename mentions from outside of the editor textbox using a React hook.
+- **Editing mentions outside of the editor**: Programmatically insert, delete, or rename mentions via the `useBeautifulMentions` hook.
 - **Customizable mention style**: You can change the look of the mentions via the editor theme to match the style of your application.
 - **Automatic spacing**: The plugin automatically adds spaces around the mentions, which makes it easier for the user to continue typing.
 - **Adding new mentions**: You can allow users to create new mentions that are not in the suggestion list.